Sheffield and Yorkshire house prices in 2026: the latest data and what it means

 Why are Yorkshire house prices growing faster than other regions?

-Three main reasons: affordability (Yorkshire prices are well below the UK average so more buyers can afford a home), continued migration from higher-cost regions, and local economic strength in advanced manufacturing (Sheffield), logistics (Doncaster), and financial services (Leeds).
+Three main reasons: affordability (Yorkshire prices are well below the UK average so more buyers can afford a home), continued migration from higher-cost regions, and local economic strength in advanced manufacturing (Sheffield), logistics (Doncaster) and financial services (Leeds).

 How long does a house sale take in Yorkshire in 2026?